Skip to Main Content

 }

-We can now write text-shadow shadow-red-500 and have a beautiful red text shadow appear, fully created with Tailwind CSS and zero custom CSS.
+Now, you can write text-shadow shadow-red-500 and a beautiful red text shadow will appear, created with Tailwind CSS and no custom CSS.

-Our code added the following Tailwind CSS classes:
+Our code adds the following Tailwind CSS classes:

 • text-shadow